laurb9/PanoController-Firmware/README.md

 ## Notes

 - *Atmega328-based boards are not supported*, see issue #57
+- IR remote not supported on Adafruit Feather M0, see issue #59
+- Settings memory not supported on Feather M0 (no EEPROM)
 - Future rewiring plan
   - M0, M1 can be hardwired (M0=Vcc, M1 unconnected for 1:32 mode)
   - DIR should be shared (it is only sampled on STEP)